T he breeze, blowing in from San Francisco Bay,

 turned around to his brother.

 "Why would anyone notice this file was missing?"
 Dan asked.
-"This is a dead file."

 "I know," Jack said.
 "But someone signed it out two days ago."